awesomeeng/awesome-config/README.md

 ## Configuration Notation

 AwesomeConfig configuration files use a custom configuration notation that is a hybrid of both JSON and key/value pairs.
-If you want to just use pure JSON that is fine as well.
+If you want to just use pure JSON that is fine.
 However, AwesomeConfig notation gives you a little bit more such as comments, conditions, key/values, variables, placeholders, and mixing key/values with json.

 ### Example